NCIP/catissue-core/CONTRIBUTING.rst

 * Fork the repository on GitHub to publish any proposed changes

-..
-If the project uses an issue tracker, use the next bullet.
-   Otherwise, remove the next bullet.
-Delete this note either way.

-* Submit a ticket for your issue at <ISSUE_TRACKER_URL>, assuming one does not already exist.
+* Submit a ticket for your issue at https://tracker.nci.nih.gov/browse/TMTCATISSUE, assuming one does not already exist.

-  - <INSERT INSTRUCTIONS FOR GETTING AN ISSUE TRACKER ACCOUNT>
+  - If you do not have an existing account, to go https://tracker.nci.nih.gov and click on the Create Account link.
   - Clearly describe the issue including steps to reproduce when it is a bug.
   - Make sure you fill in the earliest version that you know has the issue.